Documentation

 ⚠️

 We are in the process of deprecating this integration and shifting towards the Dev Containers specification.
-For more information about Dev Containers, please click here.
+For more information about Dev Containers, see the Dev Containers page.

 CodeSandbox has a native integration with Docker.
 This means that you can use Docker to install any package you want, including databases and new languages.
 Additionally, with the Docker integration you have root access within your terminals, so you can install packages from the terminal as well.